xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/mixed-functions.md

-<h1 class="heading"><span class="name"> Mixed Functions</span></h1>
+<h1> Mixed Functions</h1>

-Mixed rank functions and special symbols are summarised in **Table 1**.
+Mixed rank functions and special symbols are summarised in [](#MixedRankFunctions).
 For convenience, they are sub-divided into five classes:

-Mixed rank functions and special symbols
+Table: Mixed rank functions and special symbols {: #MixedRankFunctions }

 |-----------------|--------------------------------------------------------------------------------------------|
 |**Structural**   |These functions change the structure of the arguments in some way.                          |